 C(35,1568,0) = 42.914 mS/cm = 4.2914 S/m

-The standard deviation was 1.3 ppm in salinity.
+The standard deviation of fitting in practical salinity was 0.0013.
 Given R, T, and p, a may be computed and the factor rt, the temperature coefficient of standard seawater, may be obtained from the polynomial equation:

 These equations enable the practical salinity S in a range 2 to 42 to be calculated from conductivity C (mS/cm or S/m) measured at temperature T (ºC) and hydrostatic pressure p(dBar) and is valid in the temperature range -2°C to +35°C and hydrostatic pressure 0-10000 dBar.